assembler-institute/reactjs-wish-list/README.md

 This is an overview of the main requirements of this project.

-- You must follow all the instructions of the project step-by-step
 - You should always try to solve them by yourself before asking for help
-- You should always help your team members and fellow students of the master so that you can all learn together and become better software developers and team members
+- You should always help your team members and fellow squad members of the master so that you can all learn together and become better software developers and team members
 - You must finish all the steps that are marked as `Required`